 The Adam and Eve story is simple.
-Our choice is between innocence and knowledge, not good and evil.
+Our choice is between innocence and left-brain thought, not good and evil.
 If we choose innocence, then good happens automatically.
-Lao Tzu wrote, “Forget knowledge, and you will remember all you need to know.”
-A return to innocence is a return to the ‘Great I am’ that is inside you and has never left you.
-When you are connected in your ‘Great I am’ center, you face the power of evil with the “I am” at your side.
-That is why Joshua said, “I’m telling you, once and for all, that unless you return to square one and start over like children, you’re not even going to get a look at the kingdom, let alone get in” (Matthew 18:2).
-Other creation stories reveal the same theme; knowledge is leading us away from the creator.
-This does not mean that knowledge is bad.
-It simply means that we have a choice in deciding who is going to fly the plane, our knowledge or the ‘Great I am.’
+Lao Tzu wrote, “Forget left-brain thought, and you will remember all you need to know.”
+A return to innocence is a return to the ‘Great I Am’ that is inside you and has never left you.
+When you are connected in your ‘Great I Am’ center, you face the power of evil with the “I Am” at your side.
+That is why Yeshua said, “I’m telling you, once and for all, that unless you return to square one and start over like children, you’re not even going to get a look at the kingdom, let alone get in” (Matthew 18:2).
+Other creation stories reveal the same theme; left-brain thinking is leading us away from the creator.
+This does not mean that left-brain thought is bad.
+It simply means that we have a choice in deciding who is going to fly the plane, our left-brain thinking or the ‘Great I Am.’
 How many times do we need to crash and burn before we figure out which is the right choice?
-In THE MEDITATION BIBLE, the ‘Great I am’ gave me a more complete creation story.
+In THE MEDITATION BIBLE, the ‘Great I Am’ gave me a more complete creation story.
 It makes our human dilemma much clearer.

 In recent years many came to the realization that storytelling was ready for a revival.
 Storytelling festivals are becoming common all over the world.
 In Sweden, storytellers are now organized and recently took to the streets in the major cities.
 You could find them on every corner or main shopping area telling their story to all those who would stop and listen.
 The irony is that a TV could be playing a favorite program in a shop window while a storyteller would be on the opposite side of the walking street and the crowd gathered to listen to the storyteller with their backs to the TV.
 Storytelling is in our DNA.
 It speaks to our inner being.
 Stories can be part of any gathering to stimulate and motivate the listener and not just entertain them.
 I have seen in such gatherings that many people discover they have an inner voice which is awakening, and everyone begins to share their stories.